skienzmatishun/rippreport/content/p/baldwin-county-family-court-a-cottage-industry/index.md

 ---
-title: "BALDWIN COUNTY FAMILY COURT - A COTTAGE INDUSTRY"
+title: BALDWIN COUNTY FAMILY COURT - A COTTAGE INDUSTRY
 date: 2016-10-28
-thumbnail: "img/baldwin-county-family-court-a-cottage-industry.jpg"
+thumbnail: img/baldwin-county-family-court-a-cottage-industry.jpg
 categories:
 - familycourt
 tags:
 - thomason
 authors:
 - ripp-report
+alttags: "Family silhouettes holding hands, representing custody disputes and hardships within family court proceedings"
 ---
 For years we have been critical of the family court, especially the rulings of District Judge Michelle Thomason.
 Complaints lit Facebook up like a Christmas tree.

 They were so plentiful and consistent that it was obvious to anyone that the good Judges' court was a malfunction junction in the legal system.
 Her 50/50 decisions on custody were an easy way out of tough decisions and caused many a family unnecessary hardships.
 Thomason has had as many as 6 complaints filed against her in the last 18 months; all were dismissed by the Judiciary.
 Guess they were busy with Judge Roy Moore.